cardano-foundation/CIPs/CIP-bytestring-map-builtin/README.md

 As mentioned earlier, we have decided to base the implementation of this builtin on an upcoming feature, because it is the least invasive way of providing a total implementation and it leverages future improvements to the builtins language.

-With the proposed signature of `lookupBSMap`, users will be able to provide any default value for when the lookup fails, including `error` or `False`.
-Therefore, `lookupBSMap` subsumes a membership check operation as well.
+With the proposed signature of `lookupBSMap`, users will be able to provide any default value for when the lookup fails, including `error`.

 ### Traversing `ByteStringMap`s